SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/execution/interactive-execution.md

 - (1) - Option to enable/disable data sampling during interactive runs.
 - (2) - Option to choose the level of data sampling for interactive runs.
 - (3) - Option to enable/disable data sampling for Job runs (scheduled/interactive).
 Level of data sampling can be configured same as (2).
-If enabled the interims would be stored in [execution metrics](#execution-metrics) for scheduled runs as well.
+If enabled the interims would be stored in [execution metrics](#execution-metrics) for scheduler runs as well.

 ## Execution